PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 For marketing, partnership proposals or anything like that, please post in Slack in #team-marketing before taking an action.

-For candidates trying to apply to PostHog, e.g. sending their CV you can simply ignore & close, team people and ops is directly handling them as they come into hey@.
+For candidates trying to apply to PostHog, e.g. sending their CV you can simply ignore & close - Charles is in hey@ and will forward them directly on to careers@ to be dealt with.

 ### Unthread